-We recorded other income in the first six months of 2016 from a pre-tax gain of \$0.3 million related to the sale of real estate in Sweden for cash proceeds of \$0.4 million.
+We recorded other income in the first nine months of 2016 from a pre-tax gain of \$0.3 million related to the sale of real estate in Sweden for cash proceeds of \$0.4 million.

-Restructuring costs were \$0.3 million in the first six months of 2015, due to severance costs associated with the reduction of nine employees in Canada and Sweden.
-This action was taken to further streamline our operations in those locations.
-All restructuring actions occurred in the Papermaking Systems segment.
+Restructuring costs in the Papermaking Systems segment were \$0.3 million in the first nine months of 2015, due to severance costs associated with the reduction of nine employees in Canada and Sweden.
+These actions were taken to further streamline our operations in those locations.